atzoum/docker-aarch64/README.md

 # docker-aarch64
 An assortment of Dockerfiles used for building Docker images for aarch64, available in [Docker Hub](https://hub.docker.com/r/atzoum/).
-A Jenkinsfile accompanies each Dockerfile for building the image in a self-provisioned jenkins.
+A Jenkinsfile accompanies each Dockerfile for building and publishing the image in a self-provisioned jenkins.

 ## Available images